Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 - Eaise development of alternative user intefaces for Tachidesk

 ## User Interfaces for Tachidesk server
-Currently there are three known interfaces for Tachidesk:
+Currently ,there are three known interfaces for Tachidesk:
 1. [webUI](https://github.com/Suwayomi/Tachidesk/tree/master/webUI/react): The react SPA that Tachidesk is traditionally shipped with.
 2. [TachideskJUI](https://github.com/Suwayomi/TachideskJUI): A Jetbrains Compose Native app, re-uses components made for the upcoming Tachiyomi 1.x
 3. [Equinox](https://github.com/Suwayomi/Equinox): A web user interface made with Vue.js, in super early stages of development.